BECOME AN OFFICIAL

-The names of all current accredited Provincial Recognized Officials certification are published on our web site and in the Horse Industry Guide under the Competition Officials.
+The names of all current Provincial Recognized Officials are published on our web site under Competition Officials.

-Provincial Recognized Officials certified are eligible for the HCBC group insurance policy for additional coverage while officiating anywhere through CAPRI Insurance for competition officials.
+Provincial Recognized Officials are eligible for the HCBC group insurance policy rates for additional coverage while officiating through CAPRI Insurance.

-- Complete and return the Provincial Recognized Official application form that is available on this webpage or by email from the HCBC office prior to October 15th of the current year.
-Include the names and mailing addresses of four sponsors for each category of certification.
+- Complete and return the Provincial Recognized Official application form that is available on this webpage by mail or email prior to October 15th of the current year.
+Include the names and email addresses of four sponsors for each application.
 Only one category may be applied for on an application at one time.
 At least two of the four sponsors must be certified officials.
 All sponsors must be members in good standing of their provincial and or national equestrian federation.
 Sponsors should be currently active in the horse industry.

-- Upon successful completion of the application, officials certification clinic, and exam specific for the category applied for, a panel established by the HCBC Vice President of Competitions will conduct a review of applications, qualifications, requirements completed and references.
-At least three of the four references must be favorable, in order for an application to be approved.
+- Upon successful completion of the application, officials certification clinic, and written exam specific for the category applied for, a panel established by the HCBC Director of Competition and Sport will conduct a review of applications, qualifications, requirements completed, and references.
+At least three of the four references must be favorable for an application to be approved.
 Written notification to applicants of certification status with any comments or conditions required following Competition Committee review of applications, will be completed not later than December 31 of the current year.

-Successful certified applicants will be listed under Officials Directory on the HCBC Website.
+Successful applicants will be listed in the Officials Directory on the HCBC Website.

 - Applicants must remain active current senior members in good standing with Horse Council BC.

-- This program is designed to introduce judging principles and standards to aspiring officials to service the provincially recognized competitions in BC with qualified trained Officials.
+- This program is designed to introduce judging principles and standards to aspiring officials and provide provincial sanctioned competitions in BC with qualified trained Officials.

-- There are Three Levels of Recognition: Learner ( L ) Primary ( P ) Senior ( S )
+- There are three levels of certification: Learner ( L ) Primary ( P ) Senior ( S )

-- Learner: A Learner Judge category is an individual who is new to the judging arena, may have little or no judging experience in the specific category, but will have a background in the category, having demonstrated good horsemanship, participated in competitions, and active in the horse industry.
-Applicants must attend a recognized HCBC Officials clinic in the year of application and pass the exam with a minimum score of 80%.
-Must complete the Officials application and submit by Oct 15th including 4 references of which two references must be certified Officials.
-Must be a member in good standing of HCBC.
-A Learner Official must complete a minimum of 4 Shadow Judging competitions under a senior certified Official in the applicable category, and submit Shadow Judging Report forms signed by Senior Officials to be approved for upgrading to Primary certified status.
-Must attend at least one recognized Officials Clinic every three year period to remain current as Learner certified Official.
-Applicants must re apply for certification if they do not complete the requirement within the 3 years of application
+- Learner: A Learner official is an individual who is new to the judging arena, may have minimal judging experience in the specific category, but will have a background in the discipline category having participated extensively in competitions and is currently active in the horse industry.
+Applicants must attend a recognized Officials clinic in the year of application and pass the written exam with a minimum score of 80%.
+Applicant must complete the Officials application and submit by Oct 15th including 4 references of which two references must be certified Officials.
+Applicants must be a member in good standing of HCBC.
+Learner Officials must complete a minimum of 4 Shadow Judging competitions with a senior certified Official in the applicable category, and submit Shadow Judging Reports signed by Senior officials to be approved for upgrading to Primary status.
+Learner officials must attend a minimum of one recognized Officials Clinic every three year period to remain a current.
+Applicants must re apply for certification if they do not complete the shadow judging requirements within a 3 year period.

-- Primary: Judge must have completed all the requirements of a Learner Judge and be considered by Senior Judge evaluations to have the knowledge to judge independently at provincial recognized competitions.
-Must have taken the provincial Officials Exam and passed with a minimum of 80% in the specific category.
+- Primary: Officials must have completed all the requirements of a Learner Official and be considered by Senior Judge evaluations to have the knowledge to judge independently at provincial recognized competitions.
+Must have taken the provincial Officials exam and passed with a minimum of 80% in the specific category.
 Must remain a current member in good standing of HCBC.
-Must attend one Provincial, National, or International Officials clinic within each three year period to remain currently active and listed a certified Provincially Recognized Official.
+Must attend an approved Officials clinic within each three year period to remain current and listed in the HCBC Officials Directory.

 HORSE COUNCIL BC POLICIES GOVERNING PROVINCIALLY APPROVED OFFICIALS

-- A Provincial Recognized Official certification is only applicable within the Province of British Columbia.
+- Provincial Recognized Officials certification is only applicable within the Province of British Columbia.

 TO MAINTAIN STATUS